laszloszurok/archible/README.md

 ## Usage

 The playbook with these roles are supposed to be run on the machine that you want to install Arch on.
-You have to boot into Arch from an installation medium and install the ansible-core and ansible packages, then run the playbook against localhost.
+You have to boot into Arch from an installation medium and install the ansible-core and ansible packages, then clone this repo and run the playbook with local connection.

 ## Prerequisites